 Last Stand - Ted Turner's Quest to Save A Troubled Planet

-Many of our Explorers who’ve traveled with us have heard me talk about a man I consider one of the greatest conservationists living, Mr. Ted Turner.
-I’ve been fortunate to live in Mr. Turner’s backyard, Bozeman, Montana, and his philanthropy efforts are sometimes reported by our local newspaper the Bozeman Chronicle.
-The story I’ve told many of our Explorer’s relates to Mr. Turner’s unbelievably generous gift of 1 Billion dollars to the United Nations in September 1997.
+Last Stand Ted Turners true story is about Turners life and philanthropy Many of our NE Explorers who’ve traveled with us have heard me talk about Ted Turner, a man I consider one of the greatest conservationists living.
+I’ve been fortunate to live in Mr. Turner’s backyard, Bozeman, Montana, and his philanthropy efforts are sometimes reported by the Bozeman Chronicle.
+The account I’ve told many of our Explorer’s relates to Mr. Turner’s unbelievably generous gift of 1 Billion dollars to the United Nations in September 1997.

 Many folks around the world have no idea it was Ted Turner who inspired the tremendous giving we see today.
 Back in 1997 Mr. Turner donated over 1/3 of his wealth to the UN and at the time he chastised many other wealthy Americans, specifically naming Warren Buffet and Bill Gates as people who should consider giving back.
-It wasn’t long after Mr. Turner challenged these folks that the Bill and Linda Gates foundation was started as well as others that are now major sources of doing good in the world.
+It wasn’t long after Mr. Turner challenged these folks that the Bill and Linda Gates Foundation was started as well as others that are now major sources of helping our planet.
 Yes, there were many who came before Ted Turner but most of the giving took place in the first part of the twentieth century.
 People like Andrew Carnegie, The Rockefellers, George Eastman, Henry Ford and many others.
 You can see a list of great Americans who felt compelled to give back to many different causes.
-You can be assured that Ted Turner will someday be a part if not at the very top of this list.
+You can be assured that Ted Turner will someday be a part of if not at the very top of this list.

 It’s all there in Last Stand